sriramgkn/fem3d-sample/README.md

 This repository contains sample C++ codes that simulate electromagnetic scattering for specialized applications in remote sensing.
-These codes were developed as part of a collaborative research project on remote sensing, and are public primarily to verify my background in C++.
-We intentionally refrain from a detailed explanation of how these codes work in this readme file.
+These codes were developed as part of a collaborative research project on remote sensing, and are public primarily to verify my background in C++ and MATLAB.
+We refrain from a detailed explanation of how these codes work in this readme file.

 However, we recommend reading our [documentation](https://sriramgkn.github.io/reports/FEM_3D_docum.pdf) and [thesis](https://sriramgkn.github.io/reports/Sriram_thesis_final.pdf) to understand the mathematics and physics of vector finite element methods in electromagnetics.